ManualForArchipelago/Manual/docs/syntax/requires.md

 Requirement functions are functions that you write in the Rules hook file and can use in requires in locations/regions.
 We do provide a couple of default ones as examples, but only a couple of generic ones for very specific cases (more on that below \*).
 In most cases, you'll be working with hooks to take advantage of requirement functions.

 You'd typically use requirement functions if you have requirements that are too cumbersome to type out by hand, have requirements that rely on some dynamic piece of information, or have requirements that don't fit into the templating syntax that Manual provides for requirements.

+The way to do this is using curly braces around the function name that you want to call, like this: `{myFunction()}`

+- Note the lack of pipes (`|`).
+Functions are processed entirely differently than items/categories used as requirements.
+- Doing this will tell Manual that the function will either return a requires string to be processed, or will return true/false based on whether this requirement was met.

 Requirement functions can have no function arguments, or have any number of function arguments separated by commas.